panjiang/redisbench/README.md

 * Can test redis single instance
 * Can test redis cluster
 * Can take advantage of multi-core
-* Supports running on multiple machines at the same time, for testing a large redis cluster
+* Supports running on multiple machines at the same time, for testing a large redis cluster (The same hardware of machines are needed for )

 ## Help
 ```